Department of Microbiology and Immunology

 As a department, we are committed to cutting-edge fundamental and clinical research, with as final aims the development of innovative diagnostics and therapeutic services that will benefit patients everywhere.
 We aspire to uphold the highest student-oriented standards of learning, education, and mentoring.
 The Department of Microbiology and Immunology wants to create an academic environment for its faculty, research staff and students that is collegial, productive, challenging, flexible, collaborative, motivating and supportive of career development.

-Laboratory of Genetics of Autoimmunity
+Laboratory of Autoimmune Genetics

 Laboratory of Clinical Immunology